 9. Tell the truth

 It is best to be honest with your boss and co-workers.
 If you make a mistake, it’s okay.
 You can just say you made a mistake and that you are sorry.
 This might be hard and may not be normal in your home country.
 But this is very valued in the American workplace.

 10. Do not use drugs or alcohol before or at work

 Drugs and alcohol are very dangerous in the workplace.
-If you use them, you will be fired immediately.
+If you use them, you will be fired.
 Many companies have a zero tolerance policy for drugs and alcohol.
-This means if you are caught just one time, you will be fired right away.
+This means if you are caught just one time, you will be fired.
 If you are at a company party that serves alcohol and you want to have one or two drinks, that is okay.
 If you do not want alcohol, that is okay too.
 If your coworkers ask why, be honest.

 Find help near you

 Use FindHello to search for services and resources in your city.Start your search